 The individual residence offices are well suited to support residence-specific inquiries about residence offers and accommodation styles, as well as questions from their current residents.

-See our Residence Comparison Chart (PDF) and the detailed residence descriptions for St. George campus (PDF) for information on eligibility, costs, locations, move-in dates, features, accessibility and contacts all in one place!
+See our Residence Comparison Chart (PDF), Residence Map (PDF) and detailed residence descriptions for St. George campus (PDF) for information on eligibility, costs, locations, move-in dates, features, accessibility and contacts all in one place!

 U of T Mississauga